lawrancej/CompilerDesign/index.md

 ### What is an interpreter?

 ### The C compiler is written in C. How can that be?
+With the exception of the first ever C compiler, it is very possible to write C compilers and then compile them using another compiler.
+This is mostly due to the fact there is no “The C Compiler”; there are a multitude of compilers.
+Additionally you could compile a compiler in the same language by bootstrapping.
+Which is a series of steps that slowly builds up the compiler.

 ### What are the phases of a compiler?
 List the phases here.
 Briefly describe what each phase does.
 Give examples.